ionic-team/capacitor/site/docs-md/web/index.md

 # Using Capacitor in a Web Project

-Capacitor fully supports traditional web and Progressive Web Apps.
-In fact, using Capacitor makes it easy to ship a PWA version of your iOS and Android app store apps!
+<p class="intro">Capacitor fully supports traditional web and Progressive Web Apps.
+In fact, using Capacitor makes it easy to ship a PWA version of your iOS and Android app store apps with minimal work.</p>

 ### Installation